 Maximize the value of our current product candidate portfolio as well as products that we may acquire in the future.
-Our products target areas that the U.S. government has identified as having critical biodefense needs and preclinical data indicates that our products can meet those needs.
+Our products target areas that the U.S. government has identified as having critical biodefense needs and preclinical data supports the potential of these products to meet those needs.
 We intend to develop these products aggressively while fulfilling the requirements of the U.S. government's contracting processes.
 Development and contracting requirements of biodefense products are unique, and we continue to build capabilities to meet the requirements while developing our products.
-We are also looking to bring products into our portfolio that have both biodefense and commercial applications.